westial/Django-Profiling-Environment/README.md

 ### djangoshop

-The Django site where the customer clicks on the purchase button.
-The list of products is accessible in this website too.
+The Django site where the customer can see the products and submitting the form could acquire them.

 Recommendations